4 Cogs of Interaction Thinking

 You need to tell people the story of your brand and your product by giving them something to engage with during their discovery phase with storytelling that offers meaningful:

-But let's face it, they're going to be looking at lots of brands and companies who look just like you, sound just like you and have the same story to tell.
+But let's face it, they're going to be looking at lots of brands and companies that look just like you, sound just like you and have the same story to tell.
+So, be different and be immersive to be memorable.

 Optimise content for discoverability